 To evaluate this possibility, we examine the number of questions asked at oral arguments for those instances in which presidents took a position, after oral arguments, on a pending case in which the Solicitor General participated in oral arguments.
 We include cases in which attorneys from the Office of Solicitor General represented the United States as a party and as an amicus curiae at oral arguments.
-There are a total of only nine cases that fit our criteria, so we recognize that we have a very small sample size, which limits our ability to draw firm conclusions.
+There is a total of only nine cases that fit our criteria, so we recognize that we have a very small sample size, which limits our ability to draw firm conclusions.

-Figure 2.8.
-The Average Number of Questions at Oral Argument Supporting and Opposing the President’s Position, 1953–2017
+XX INSERT Figure 2.8.
+The average number of questions at oral argument supporting and opposing the president’s position, 1953–2017 NEAR HERE XX

 To examine how the president’s position faired at oral arguments, we coded the number of questions asked, per minute, by the justices of the attorneys arguing in support of the president’s position and the number of questions asked, per minute, by the justices of the attorneys arguing in opposition to the president’s position.
 We use the per minute average to account for the fact that there are variations in the length of time granted to each litigant when the Solicitor General participates in oral arguments as an amicus.
-When the Solicitor General participates in oral arguments as an amicus, we also include the number of questions asked of the counsel supported by the Solicitor General since the number of questions that lawyer receives is also reflective of the justice’s likely positions on the case.
+When the Solicitor General participates in oral arguments as an amicus, we also include the number of questions asked of the counsel supported by the Solicitor General, since the number of questions that lawyer receives is also reflective of the justice’s likely positions on the case.
 We obtained the oral argument transcripts from Oyez (2018).

 Figure 2.8 reports the number of questions asked by the justices of the attorneys advocating for the president’s position and those asked of the attorneys advocating for the opposing position.
-In the nine cases under analysis, the justices asked the attorneys supporting the president’s position an average of 1.9 questions per minute, compared to an average of 1.7 question per minute for the opposing attorneys.
+In the nine cases under analysis, the justices asked the attorneys supporting the president’s position an average of 1.9 questions per minute, compared with an average of 1.7 questions per minute for the opposing attorneys.
 A difference-of-means test reveals this distinction is not statistically significant.
 Moreover, looking at the individual oral arguments reveals that the attorneys representing the president’s position were asked more questions than their opposition in only 4 out of 9 cases.
 Thus, there does not appear to be systematic evidence that presidents are more likely to take public positions on pending cases if the justices appear to oppose the presidents’ positions at oral arguments.
 We believe this provides additional evidence that presidential remarks on pending cases are not primarily intended to influence the justices.

 Conclusions